ssk-d/fireflutter/README.md

 - Click `Android`
 - Click `Next`.
 No need to download SDK.
 - Click `Next`.
 No need to import the SDK.
 - Input the package name.
-In our case, it is `com.sonub.fireflutter`.
+In our case, it is `com.fireflutter.app`.
-- Input `com.sonub.fireflutter.MainActivity` into `Default Activity Class Name`.
+- Input `com.fireflutter.app.MainActivity` into `Default Activity Class Name`.
   - You need to replace `com.sonub.comfirefluter` to your package name and add the main activity class that is stated in AndroidManifest.xml.
 Default is `.MainActivity`.
 - Click save.
 - Click `use this package naem` if you see it.